* Asia shares aided as Wall St recoups post-Fed losses

 However, a major drop in the yuan could put pressure on other nations in the region to depreciate their currencies and keep their exports competitive.

-Several currencies from the Thai baht to Malaysian ringgit have indeed turned lower over the last couple of days and dealers are watching nervously to see if that could be the start of a trend.
+Several currencies from the Thai baht to Malaysian ringgit did indeed turn lower on Thursday and dealers will be watching nervously to see if that could be the start of a trend.

-In commodity markets, gold was pinned at $1,332.60 an ounce having shed 3.6 percent for the week so far.
+In commodity markets, Gold was pinned at $1,330.60 an ounce having shed 3.7 percent for the week so far.

-Brent eased 35 cents to $106.10 a barrel, while U.S. crude for May delivery lost 34 cents to $98.56 per barrel.
-(Editing by Shri Navaratnam and Eric Meijer)
+Brent rose 60 cents to settle at $106.45 a barrel on Thursday.
+U.S. crude for May delivery was 28 cents lower at $98.62 per barrel.
+(Editing by Shri Navaratnam)